bawbgale/bawbgale.github.io/_posts/2012-07-04-i-hope-the-sinking-ship-garage-is-never-torn-down.md

 title: I hope the Sinking Ship garage is never torn down
 date: 2012-07-04T20:08:09-08:00
 author: Bob Gale
+excerpt: What?
+Bob, how could you say such a thing about that ugly monstrosity?
+They tore down a beautiful old hotel to build it, an event that so horrified Seattle that it kicked off the preservation movement that led to the protection of Pioneer Square.
 layout: post
 guid: http://www.bawbgale.com/?p=10
 permalink: /i-hope-the-sinking-ship-garage-is-never-torn-down/